 Console gaming is the most convenient plug-and-play solution to hitting the track and delivering you straight into the action.

 The positive with console gaming is that you won’t need to worry about upgrading your system for new games.
 You can guarantee it will run smoothly if it is released for your console.

-We feel that racing games are best on a steering wheel and pedal setup, which can be purchased reasonably at the lower end of the market, such as the Logitech G29, right through to ultra-realistic, yet expensive, brands such as Fanatec.
+We feel that driving games are best on a steering wheel and pedal setup, which can be purchased reasonably at the lower end of the market, such as the Logitech G29, right through to ultra-realistic, yet expensive, brands such as Fanatec.

 A recommended cheaper alternative is to use the joypad that came with your console, as these are often good enough for basic racing.

 Thankfully, after testing, we have gotten away without scraped knuckles or oil stains to bring you our list of the 5 Best PS4 Driving Games of 2023.

 5 – Trackmania Turbo

 If it’s fun and entertainment you’re looking for, then Trackmania Turbo is the perfect thrill ride for gamers who like some insanity added to the mix in their racing games.